infrae/mobi.devices/README.rst

 It also provides wsgi middlewares that can tag the request with some information about the devices performing the request.

 For best performance, please install :mod:`pytc`.
-It is a package requirement since it is not available on all platforms.
+It is not a package requirement since it is not available on all platforms.

 Paster example configuration::